ylxmf2005/LLM-Live2D-Desktop-Assitant/README.md

 To use this project, it is recommended to have at least basic Python programming skills.

-Please refer carefully to the original project's [Wiki](https://github.com/t41372/Open-LLM-VTuber).
+Please refer carefully to the original project's [Wiki](https://github.com/t41372/Open-LLM-VTuber/wiki).

 For usage details and customization, you might need to consult the relevant project documentation (if you require corresponding components) and read or modify this project's code.

-Due to copyright issues, some models used in this project will not be made public.
+Due to copyright issues, some models used in this project will not be public.

 ### 🛠️Usage